ParanoidUser/codewars-handbook/kata/beta/recursive-reverse-string/README.md

 # [Recursive reverse string](https://www.codewars.com/kata/recursive-reverse-string "https://www.codewars.com/kata/536a9f94021a76ef0f00052f")

-## Do you know how to write a recursive function?
-Let's test it!

 *Definition: Recursive function is a function that calls itself during its execution*
 ```
 Classic factorial counting on Javascript